 No, Brussels you may not outlaw socialism in Scotland.

 No, Westminster you will not park your nuclear weapons in our water.

 No, U.S. medical insurance companies you will not purchase our National Health Service out from under us.

 Simply put, a strong sense of community can curtail Bourgeois expansion.

 In a motion that was passed to the 2016 Solidarity Party Conference last October I made the case that strong, close knit communities are the purest form of democracy.
 The idea was simply that if an issue cannot affect the people outside of a given community, then no one outside that community should be able to make a decision on it.
 This would empower local councils and community organisations, and you could almost call it micro-nationalism.

 Crucially, with this form of national reinforcement, you would eventually render the top layers of government (at a national, an global level) obsolete.
 They’d exist purely as an administrative procedure and would be swept away eventually.
 This would be the first functional step into anarchism.

 Certainly more functional than kicking a bin, anyway.
 Because if anarchy is to be achieved, it will be a gradual transformation, not a rapid transformation.

-What one must never lose sight of when advocating for leftwing nationalism, is that the rightwing is always looming.
+What one must never lose sight of when advocating for left wing nationalism, is that the righting is always looming.
 Leftist national identity must be one of equality, not superiority.
-For such a movement to be legitamate it must be intersectional; it must embrace all people regardless of racial, sexual or gender identity.
+For such a movement to be legitimate it must be intersectional; it must embrace all people regardless of racial, sexual or gender identity.
 The “Nation” as it were, must be one that it constitutional rather than geographical, with citizenship being bestowed on anyone with a shared ideal of freedom, prosperity, equality and democracy.